 4. Superheros at the Franklin Institute

 Who doesn’t love a good superhero show?
-Now featuring 300 artifacts, including Marvel’s most iconic life size super heros, this limited time exhibit is available through September 11th at the Franklin Institute.
+Now featuring 300 artifacts, including Marvel’s most iconic life-size superheroes, this limited-time exhibit is available through September 11th at the Franklin Institute.
 Pricing varies based on when you go so be sure to check out their website in advance for more information.

 5. Parks on Tap

 Philly’s traveling beer garden is around and will be in Clark Park (West Philadelphia) through and including Labor Day.
 Parks on Tap brings a beer garden to different parks around Philly throughout late September.
-If you miss it, there’s still a few more chances to catch it as the travelling beer garden closes up shop on 9/29 at the Strawberry Mansion Bridge.
+If you miss it, there are still a few more chances to catch it as the traveling beer garden closes up shop on 9/29 at the Strawberry Mansion Bridge.

 6. Cherry Street Pier

 The Cherry Street Pier is a unique public space right on the Delaware riverfront.
 Every Saturday through November 16th, check out the open-air farmer’s market.
-A mix of historic, open air garden, art studios, and breathtaking views, make this new space a top attraction.
-Walk around the farmer’s market with unique vendors featuring fresh breads, coffees, smoothies, and more.
-Then, on select Saturday’s, the flea market is open next door at the Race Street Pier.
+A mix of historic, open-air gardens, art studios, and breathtaking views, make this new space a top attraction.
+Walk around the farmer’s market with unique vendors featuring fresh bread, coffees, smoothies, and more.
+Then, on select Saturdays, the flea market is open next door at the Race Street Pier.